aurora-ultra/aurora-spring-ai/README.md

 ## Introduction
 Aurora Spring Boot is a LLM application which show you how to create LLM application with spring-boot and spring-ai.

+## Purpose
+- Quickly learn how to use Spring AI to create LLM applications
+- Serve as a scaffolding for new projects
+- Act as a learning example
+- Learn how to design strategy patterns at key points to achieve architectural flexibility

 ## Getting Started

 ### Prerequisites